gsrednick/herbivory_assembly/README.md

 # Supplementary code for Article in Ecology

-## Srednick et al. 2022

-## Title: Habitat attributes mediate herbivory and influence community development in algal metacommunities
+**Title: Habitat attributes mediate herbivory and influence community development in algal metacommunities** Srednick et al. 2022

 DOI and link to follow